umarhassan-mitodl/21l.707-fall-2005/content/pages/readings.md

 Douglass, Frederick, and Harriet A. Jacobs. *Narrative of the Life of Frederick Douglass an American Slave and Incidents in the Life of a Slave Girl*.
 New York, NY: Modern Library, 2000.
 ISBN: 0679783288.

 Odell, Margaretta Matilda. *Memoir, in Memoir and Poems of Phillis Wheatley, a Native African and a Slave (1834)*.
-Digital edition at [Documenting the American South](http://docsouth.unc.edu/neh/wheatley/wheatley.html).
+Digital edition at {{% resource_link "103787ea-343a-4d1b-9ad9-dd35783bd089" "Documenting the American South" %}}.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 15